 Your journey to becoming a lawyer is almost complete!
 Now you need to get certified.

 If you want to become a lawyer in Australia, you need to complete the Practical Legal Training (PLT), which teaches you the practical skills you need to become a lawyer.
 There are three ways to complete the PLT.

 After you complete your PLT, you apply for a certificate of practice.
 The process takes about one to two years, depending on your route.

 In New Zealand, you must complete a Professional Legal Studies Course (PLSC) after you graduate.
 There are two different providers: the Institute of Professional Legal Studies (IPLS) and the College of Law New Zealand.
 The shortest programs are 13 weeks, and the longest is 18 weeks.

 Like the PLT, these programs teach you the practical skills you need to become a lawyer.

-	After you finish your training you need to obtain certificate of completion(40 working days) from the New Zealand Council of Legal Education (NZCLE), get a certificate of character from New Zealand Law Society (up to 3 months), be admitted to the bar(up to a month) and get a current practicing certificate (2-3 weeks).
+After you finish your training, you need to obtain a certificate of completion from the New Zealand Council of Legal Education (NZCLE).
+Then you’ll need a certificate of character from the New Zealand Law Society (up to 3 months), be admitted to the bar(up to a month), and get a current practicing certificate (2-3 weeks).

 The entire process should take about 10-12 months.

-	The LPC usually takes two years to complete, plus another two year training contract.
+The LPC usually takes two years to complete, plus another two-year training contract.

-	It’s more important to take the time to learn the law, figure out what you’re interested in, and get relevant experience so that you can be the best lawyer possible.
+It would be best if you took the time to learn the law, figure out what you’re interested in, and get relevant experience so that you can be the best lawyer possible.